DarkMechanikum/Advanced_Database_Concepts_Assignment/README.md

 - Shipment.OrderID → Order.OrderID

 ## File Organization
-- Hashed for everything, since every usecase suggests retrieval by ID as quick as possible.
+- Heap for everything, since PostgreSQL does not support Hash-based data storage.
+Every usecase suggests retrieval by ID as quick as possible, so I am using hash-based indexing to achieve similar performance.
 Though clustered index may be useful for some usecases we can use secondary indexes and some backend logic for this, while it is much more important to provide fast retrieval of a certain entity at any given moment, since those operations are more frequent.
 ## Indexing Strategy
 - Primary Index: On ID of each entity, since most usecases suggest retrieval of a certain entity by it's ID.